 Table of contents:

-Daikon (jap. だいこん or also 大根 literally means "big root") is a radish that is common in East Asia.
-It is a staple ingredient in Japanese cuisine and is indispensable.
-Therefore, this radish also has many names like: Daikon radish, Japanese or Chinese radish or also winter radish.
-There are many ways to prepare it that highlight the flavor of the daikon in different ways.
-For example, daikon is shredded and then dried, which is then called Kiriboshi Daikon (切干大根, "cut and dried daikon").
-In this process, the radish loses a lot of water, so the flavors come to the fore even more.
-Daikon is also great as a salad or as a side dish with sashimi.
+Daikon (Japanese: だいこん or 大根, literally "big root") is a radish that is widespread in East Asia.
+It is a main component of Japanese cuisine and is indispensable.
+Therefore, this radish has many names such as: daikon radish, Japanese or Chinese radish, or winter radish.
+There are many preparation methods that highlight the flavor of daikon in various ways.
+For example, daikon is shredded and then dried, which is called Kiriboshi Daikon (切干大根, "cut and dried daikon").
+In this process, the radish loses a lot of water, making the flavors more pronounced.
+Daikon is also excellent as a salad or as a side dish with sashimi.
 It is important that the daikon is cut into very thin strips.
-If the strips are too thick, the salad will taste very spicy.
-The spiciness also depends on the season, in my experience the daikons are milder in winter and taste better.
-The leaves of the daikon can also be processed.
-This can also be regrown if you keep a piece of the head about 3 cm and then put it in water.
-Daikon is now also available in German supermarkets.
-It is important that it is firm and not rubbery, otherwise it will not taste good.
+If the strips are too thick, the salad tastes very pungent.
+The pungency is also seasonally dependent; in my experience, daikons in winter are milder and taste better.
+The leaves of daikon can also be used.
+It can regrow if you keep a piece of the head about 3 cm and then place it in water.
+Meanwhile, daikon is also available in German supermarkets.
+It is important that it is firm and not rubbery, otherwise it does not taste good anymore.

 Comments